CodeCryptX/blockchain_beginner_guide/basics_of_blockchain.md

 - **📈 Rewards:** Earned rewards include transaction fees and newly minted ETH.

 Proof of Stake aims to ensure blockchain security and efficiency by aligning incentives with the amount and age of ETH staked, promoting a sustainable and decentralized consensus mechanism.

-i want to upload them to github using same formatting etc